 The Directors are satisfied that presentation of the financial statements on the basis of the Hospice as a going concern is appropriate, and the financial statements have therefore been presented on that basis.

 Principal Funding Sources

-It costs £5 million each year to run the Hospice's current facility and services.
-New services and service extensions will require additional funding and will be expanded as funding becomes available.
+It costs in the region of £5 million each year to run the Hospice's current facility and services.